 Mono Lake is one of the most unique lakes in the Eastern Sierra.
 An ancient saline lake that formed nearly a million years ago, it is home to brine shrimp, millions of birds, and unusual rock formations known as tufa towers.

-The Mono Lake Tufa State Natural Reserve was created to protect and preserve the fascinating tufa towers, which form by the interaction of freshwater springs and the lake’s unique water.
+The Mono Lake Tufa State Natural Reserve protects and preserves the fascinating tufa towers, which form by the interaction of freshwater springs and the lake’s unique water.
 It also protects the lake itself, and the surrounding wetlands which are home to over 1 million birds that make Mono Lake home each year.

 If you have a budding biologist or geologist in your group, join one of the free naturalist tours to learn the stories behind Mono Lake, one of California’s most unusual places.